cywf/sentinel-project/README.md

 - **Portainer**: a lightweight management tool for Docker that allows developers to easily manage their Docker environments
 - **OpenWRT**: an open-source operating system for network devices, such as routers and switches
 - **FreeBSD**: a free and open-source operating system used for building and running modern applications and services
+- **Flask**: a microweb framework for Python, used for developing web applications
+- **React**: a JavaScript library for building user interfaces, commonly used for building single-page applications
+- **Node.js**: a JavaScript runtime environment that executes code outside of a browser, commonly used for building server-side applications
+- **Express.js**: a web application framework for Node.js, used for building web and mobile applications

 ---